dms-viz/dms-viz-docs/project-info/contributing-guide/index.md

 Welcome to the `dms-viz` project! [dms-viz](https://dms-viz.github.io/) is an interactive tool for visualizing mutation-level data in the context of a 3D protein structure.
 The tool consists of two parts:

-1. A [Command Line Interface (CLI)](https://github.com/dms-viz/configure_dms_viz) written in Python used to format data into a `.json` file that can be uploaded to
+1. A [Command Line Interface (CLI)](https://github.com/dms-viz/configure_dms_viz) written in Python is used to format data into a `.json` file that can be uploaded to
 2. An [interactive web-based visualization](https://github.com/dms-viz/dms-viz.github.io) tool written with Javascript, [D3.js](https://d3js.org/), and [NGL.js](https://nglviewer.org/).

-Because this project is built in two separate components, each in their own repositories, this contributing/developing guide is split into two parts.
+Because this project is built in two separate components, each in its own repository, this contributing/developing guide is split into two parts.

-If you're intersted in contributing to this project, please reach out on [GitHub](https://github.com/dms-viz)!
+If you're interested in contributing to this project, please reach out on [GitHub](https://github.com/dms-viz)!

 ## Contributing to `configure_dms_viz`

 Thank you for your interest in contributing to `configure_dms_viz`!
-Here is guide on how to develop this package as well as some guidelines for contributing.
+Here is a guide on how to develop this package as well as some guidelines for contributing.

 ### Developing

 <br>

-#### 1. Set Up Your Environment:
+#### 1. Set Up Your Environment

 We use [`Poetry`](https://python-poetry.org/) for dependency management and packaging.
 If you don't have it installed, get it [here](https://python-poetry.org/docs/#installation).

-#### 2. Fork the Repository:
+#### 2. Fork the Repository

 Before you start making changes, fork the repository to your own GitHub account.

-#### 3. Clone Your Fork:
+#### 3. Clone Your Fork

 Clone your forked repository to your local machine.